The Fox and the Hound (novel)

 The Fox and the Hound is a 1967 novel written by American novelist Daniel P. Mannix and illustrated by John Schoenherr.
 It follows the lives of Tod, a red fox raised by a human for the first year of his life, and Copper, a half-bloodhound dog owned by a local hunter, referred to as the Master.
 After Tod causes the death of the man's favorite hound, man and dog relentlessly hunt the fox, against the dual backdrops of a changing human world and Tod's normal life in hunting for food, seeking a mate, and defending his territory.
 As preparation for writing the novel, Mannix studied foxes, both tame and wild, a wide variety of hunting techniques, and the ways hounds appear to track foxes, seeking to ensure his characters acted realistically.

 The novel won the Dutton Animal Book Award in 1967, which resulted in its publication on September 11 that year by E. P. Dutton.
 It was a 1967 Reader's Digest Book Club selection and a winner of the Athenaeum Literary Award.
 It was well received by critics, who praised its detail and Mannix's writing style.
 Walt Disney Productions purchased the film rights for the novel when it won the Dutton award, though did not begin production on an adaptation until 1977.
-Heavily modified from the source material, Disney's The Fox and the Hound was released to theaters in July 1981 and became a financial success.
+Heavily modified from the source material, Disney's animated film The Fox and the Hound was released to theaters in July 1981 and became a financial success.